SAVGBench: Benchmarking Spatially Aligned Audio-Video Generation: SAVGBench

-We create an audio-visual dataset named \textbf{SVGSA24} that contains stereo audio and perspective video data, derived from the STARSS23 dataset~\cite{shimada2023starss23}.
-STARSS23 consists of sound scene recordings with various rooms and sound events, containing first-order Ambisonics (FOA) audio data, the corresponding equirectangular video data, and spatiotemporal annotations, \ie, classes, activities, and positions of sound events.
+We create an audio-visual dataset that contains stereo audio and perspective video data, derived from the STARSS23 dataset~\cite{shimada2023starss23}.
+STARSS23 consists of sound scene recordings with various rooms and sound events, containing FOA audio data, the corresponding equirectangular video data, and spatiotemporal annotations, i.e., classes, activities, and positions of sound events.
 We convert the STARSS23 data into stereo audio and perspective video data, tracking the position of sound events on and off the screen.
 We curate audio and video data that contain only onscreen sound events for the proposed dataset.
-We provide examples of the proposed dataset in Fig.~\ref{fig:example_spatial_svg24}.

-The SVGSA24 dataset features humans and musical instruments in indoor environments, including speeches and instrument sounds.
+It features humans and musical instruments in indoor environments, including speeches and instrument sounds.
 The audio data are delivered as stereo audio with a 16 kHz sampling rate.
-The video data uses a perspective view, ensuring that a video reflects sound events in the audio.
+The video data uses a perspective view, ensuring that the video reflects sound events in the audio.
 The video resolution is 256$\times$256 with padding.
 The length and frame per second (fps) rate are set to 5 seconds and 4 fps, respectively.
-The computational power for this specification is manageable on a GPU with 24 GB of memory, allowing wider accessibility.

-SVGSA24 is split into a development set and an evaluation set.
-The development set contains 5,031 videos, totaling about seven hours.
-We release the development set to the public\footnote{\url{https://drive.google.com/file/d/14Fy6C_N6BXymYKhXMxVbt7tHnZmVRMEd/view}} and keep the evaluation set for a challenge evaluation\footnote{\url{https://www.aicrowd.com/challenges/sounding-video-generation-svg-challenge-2024/problems/spatial-alignment-track}}.
-The evaluation set serves as a target distribution to quantify the quality of generated video and audio.
+We provide examples of the proposed dataset in Fig.~\ref{fig:example_spatial_svg24}.
+It is split into the development set and the evaluation set.
+The development set contains 5,031 videos, totaling about 7 hours.
+The evaluation set serves as a target distribution to quantify the quality of generated videos and audio.
 In both the development and evaluation sets, the ratio of speech to instrument sounds is maintained at about 2:1.
+Note that this dataset has been used in a competition\footnote{\url{https://www.aicrowd.com/challenges/sounding-video-generation-svg-challenge-2024/problems/spatial-alignment-track}}.